oncody/civ-board-game-2010/README.md

   * Shuffle and deal 4 of each type of wonder with the basic wonders on top of the deck, the middle wonders in the middle, and the advanced wonders on the bottom

 ### Potential House Rules
-* Not necessarily have we all agreed on this
+* Not necessarily have we all agreed on these
 * If two friendly army units start on different squares but move into the same square, then they can move together as a group long as both units possess more movement points
 * Don’t play with relic squares
-* Maybe not play with as many water tiles?
+* Maybe not play with as many water tiles
 * Should we play with all hut/village tiles:
   * City-states
   * Wealth (gain a coin)